AdrianPardo99/wardriving_for_self/README.md

 * Add Metabase first configuration for add a scoreboard (BI Analysis)
 * Fix Swagger output for access to that endpoint
 * Add more mechanism for the conquest
+* One service as proxy for access in one service with redirection to BI and API or another service if it needed in future